manishkanyal/multi-Functional-Reverse-Shell/README.md

 # Multi-Functional-Reverse-Shell
-A multiple reverse shell sessions/clients manager via terminal.A simple reverse shell written in python 3.7 just for fun.
+A multiple reverse shell sessions/clients manager via terminal.
+A reverse shell written in python 3.7 just for fun.
 Actually it supports Windows and Linux OS and integrates some basic features like keylogging , download , upload etc.

 ## Functions and characteristics: